Aon Hewitt: Leadership changes

-On Thursday, June 15, 2006, it was announced that CEO and Chairman Dale L. Gifford would be stepping down.
-The announcement was made in the face of Hewitt's declining stock performance and market worries about the entire BPO sector, but Gifford, who has served as chief executive officer since 1992, indicated the decision was his own, and that he planned to retire.
+In June 2006, it was announced that CEO and Chairman Dale L. Gifford would be stepping down.
+The announcement was made in the face of Hewitt's declining stock performance and market worries about the entire BPO sector, but Gifford, who had been chief executive officer since 1992, indicated the decision was his own, and that he planned to retire.

-Just after the closing of the stock market on Thursday, August 10, 2006, the company announced the appointment of the fourth CEO of Hewitt Associates, Russell P. Fradin, whose tenure commenced on September 5, 2006.
+Russell P. Fradin became CEO in September 2006.
 On December 12, 2009, Hewitt announced that Robert A. Schriesheim would be joining the company effective January 4, 2010, as SVP and CFO from Lawson Software, where he had been serving as CFO and a board member.

-Russ Fradin continued on as the CEO of the Aon Hewitt subsidiary after Aon Corporation's purchase of Hewitt was completed in November 2010.
-Fradin stepped down in May of 2011.
+Fradin continued on as the CEO of the Aon Hewitt subsidiary after Aon Corporation's purchase of Hewitt was completed in November 2010.
+Fradin stepped down in May 2011.
 In the same month, Aon announced Kristi Savacool and Baljit Bail as the new co-CEOs of the company.

-Ari Jacobs, the firm's Senior Partner of Global Retirement Solutions Leader, was named 2012's number 1 Knowledge Broker by aiCIO magazine.